Blog

 Craft Beer Collaborations: Legal Framework for Tennessee Breweries

-The Appeal and Risks of Collaboration
+The Appeal and the Risks

-Tennessee's Three Tier System and Collaboration Constraints
+Tennessee's Three-Tier System and Collaboration Constraints

-Under Tennessee law, brewers and wholesalers are prohibited from having any interest in the retail beer business; a brewer cannot sell beer at retail or operate a restaurant at which it sells its own beer.
+Under Tennessee law, brewers and wholesalers are prohibited from having any interest in the retail beer business.
+A brewer cannot sell beer at retail or operate a restaurant at which it sells its own beer.
 This separation requirement extends to collaboration arrangements.
-Partnerships cannot be used to circumvent the three tier system's separation requirements.
+Partnerships cannot be used to circumvent the three-tier system's separation requirements.

 Licensing Considerations for Collaborative Brewing

 Tennessee breweries engaged in collaborations must ensure all licensing requirements are met by each party.
-A high gravity beer brewer license allows a licensee to manufacture alcoholic beverages with an alcohol content of eight percent (8%) or greater by weight, or ten point one percent (10.1%) or greater by volume.
-If your collaboration involves high gravity beers, both parties must hold appropriate licenses.
+A high-gravity beer brewer license allows a licensee to manufacture alcoholic beverages with an alcohol content of eight percent (8%) or greater by weight, or ten point one percent (10.1%) or greater by volume.
+If your collaboration involves high-gravity beers, both parties must hold appropriate licenses.

 For contract brewing arrangements, where one brewery produces beer for another, the host brewery must ensure their licensing covers the additional production.
 A manufacturer's permit shall be issued to each beer manufacturer engaged in the manufacturing and storage of beer, and this permit must be sufficient to cover collaborative production activities.